datacarpentry/cloud-genomics/_episodes/03-verifying-instance.md

 which means that it is stored in APT as tmux.

+## Exercise
->What are the package names for programs you need in your pipeline?
+> What are the package names for programs you need in your pipeline?
 Are they the same as the program name?
-What package name would you need to install the old version of BLAST?
+What package name
+> would you need to install the old version of BLAST?
 {: .challenge}

 Once you know the package name, you could install it using `apt install`:

+## Reminder
->Remember, the following instructions are for demonstration only, you don't have the administrator password needed to run these commands on your workshop instance.
+> Remember, the following instructions are for demonstration only, you don't have the administrator password needed to run
+> these commands on your workshop instance.
 {: .callout}

 ####  Update APT